 If you have a complaint or compliment you can fill in the contact form above or call us on 1800 197 760.

 If you want to raise a concern about the service you have received from us, please call 1800 197 760 and ask to speak to the manager.

 If you aren’t satisfied you can contact the complaints team at the Department of Social Services:

 Fax: 02 6133 8442

-When speaking with an Intercountry Adoption Australia officer you will be given the opportunity to decide whether you consent to this information being provided to other individuals or organisations.
+When you talk to an Intercountry Adoption Australia officer, you can advise us if you give consent for your information being provided to other organisations.